marl64/autoMP/README.md

 -> https://github.com/TASVideos/snes9x-rr/releases/tag/snes9x-151-v7.1

 ###### Lunar IPS
-This is a very simple utility for patching ROM files.
-Just browse for the included patch, then for the Mario Paint ROM you want to patch it to.\
+This is a very simple utility for patching ROM files.\
 -> https://fusoya.eludevisibility.org/lips/

-###### Mario Paint ROM
+###### Mario Paint ROM file
-Mario Paint is a 1992 art program for the Super Nintendo Entertainment System/Super Famicom \
+Mario Paint is a 1992 art program for the Super Nintendo Entertainment System/Super Famicom that came bundled with the SNES Mouse.\
 -> We can't provide a source for this file.
 You'll have to either dump an official cartridge yourself, or obtain it some other way.
 A quick web search should prove fruitful.